sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getSpecialOffersArray('tacos', true)).toEqual(['horns'])
 -->

-This is already more readable, and we can stop here.
+Now, the code is already more readable, and we can stop here.
 However, if I had some time, I’d go further and extract cache management.
-Not because this function is too long, or that it’s potentially reusable, but because cache management distracts me from the main purpose of the function, and it’s too low-level.
+Not because this function is too long or potentially reusable, but because cache management distracts from the main purpose of the function and is too low-level.

 <!-- const SPECIAL_OFFERS_CACHE_KEY = 'offers', getHornsAndHoovesSpecialOffers = () => ['horns'], getPawsAndTailsSpecialOffers = () => ['paws'], Session = { set: vi.fn(), get: vi.fn() } -->